 There is an absolute raft of information laid out in an easy-to-digest way, including breakdown guides on power endurance, conditioning, HIIT cardio, plus all-round core rugby skills.

-The book is rare in that it comes from the viewpoint of a current international player.
+The book is rare in that it comes from the viewpoint of a recent international player.

 It provides invaluable and expert insight.
 Each well-structured workout can go a long way to demonstrating that training for rugby is more about speed and agility rather than just bulking up.

-Alongside some hefty nutritional tips (“You need to eat like a rugby player and not a cover model”), advice is also given on some trusted supplements that James finds he personally requires in order to help maintain his rugby fitness.
+There are some hefty nutritional tips (“You need to eat like a rugby player and not a cover model”).
+Advice is also given on supplements James requires in order to help maintain his rugby fitness.

 But it’s not just rugby players who can benefit from Haskell’s blueprint.